aidadatahub/aidadatahub.github.io/_datasets/10.23698/aida/scapis-ct-site-4-body.md

   dateModified: "2026-03-26"
   keywords: "Radiology, Computed tomography, Body, SCAPIS"
   description: |
     Data from body scans carried out in the SCAPIS study cohort in site 4.
-SCAPIS has recruited 30000 men and women aged 50 to 64 years with detailed imaging and functional analyses of cardiovascular and pulmonary systems.
+SCAPIS has recruited 30000 men and women aged 50 to 64 years during 2013-2018 with detailed imaging and functional analyses of cardiovascular and pulmonary systems.
 The data was collected at six university hospitals in Sweden (Uppsala, Umeå, Linköping, Malmö/Lund, Gothenburg and Stockholm).
 Visit [www.scapis.org](https://www.scapis.org) for more information regarding the study.
   license:
   - name: "Controlled access"
     id: "https://datahub.aida.scilifelab.se/10.23698/aida/scapis-ct-site-4-body#controlled-access"